 Evaluation results: High evaluation of preliminary explanations and a high level of expectations toward on-site visits.
 However, many issues were identified, with a high percentage of items being evaluated as "2.
 Fairly good" or "3.
 Somewhat insufficient."
-Insufficient number of meetings of the Independent lssues:
+Issues: Insufficient number of meetings of the Independent

-- Officer Meeting As on-site visits are an important opportunity to learn - about the Company, need to increase the number of visits to facilities and secure time for asking questions during visits
+- Insufficient number of meetings of the Independent Officer Meeting - As on-site visits are an important opportunity to learn about the Company, need to increase the number of visits to facilities and secure time for asking questions during visits